syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 # Getting Started with the .NET MAUI ImageEditor

 This section explains the steps to create and load an image to the [.Net MAUI ImageEditor(SfImageEditor)](https://www.syncfusion.com/maui-controls/maui-image-editor) control.
-Follow the steps below to add .NET MAUI ImageEditor to your project.
+Follow the steps below to add .NET MAUI ImageEditor control to your project.

 ## Prerequisites